S. Nijalingappa: Early life and education

-Nijalingappa was born on 10 December 1902 to a middle-class family in Haluvagalu, a small village in the Bellary district of the Madras Presidency.
-His father, a small businessman, died when Nijalingappa was five; his mother was a homemaker.
-His family were Lingayat Hindus; Nijalingappa's mother was a devout worshipper of Shiva.
-Nijalingappa later recalled that his "father's ancestors were all rich profligates" and that they "dissipated their wealth on gambling, drinking and womanising."
-He added that his "mother's father helped [his] parents, but [his family] were still very poor."
+Nijalingappa was born on 10 December 1902 to a middle-class family in Haluvagalu, a village in the Bellary district of the Madras Presidency.
+Nijalingappa’s father, who was a small businessman, died when he was five years old, while his mother was a homemaker.
+His family belonged to the Banajiga Lingayat community, and Nijalingappa’s mother was a devotee of Shiva.
+Nijalingappa later recalled that his "father's ancestors were all rich profligates" and that they "dissipated their wealth on gambling, drinking and womanising.
+He added that his maternal grandfather helped his parents, but the still family remained very poor.

-He grew up in Davanagere and, as a child, was given a traditional education by Veerappa Master, an elder teacher.
-He joined a formal, western primary school in Davanagere and then a secondary school in Chitradurga in 1919.
-During this time, he became interested in politics after reading the work of Annie Besant.
-In 1924, he graduated in the Arts from the Central College Bengaluru, and he got his law degree from the Indian Law Society's Law College in Pune in 1926.
+He grew up in Davanagere and, as a child, received a traditional education from Veerappa Master, an elder teacher.
+He later attended a formal Western-style primary school in Davanagere, followed by a secondary school in Chitradurga in 1919.
+During this period, he became interested in politics after reading the works of Annie Besant.In 1924, he graduated with a degree in Arts from Central College, Bengaluru, and obtained a law degree from the Indian Law Society's Law College, Pune, in 1926.

-Like many other leaders of the Indian freedom movement, he received a blend of both traditional Indian-style and Western-style education.
-He was influenced by the ideologies of Mahatma Gandhi and Rajendra Prasad, and began to take an active part in the freedom movement in his native Karnataka.
+Like many other leaders of the Indian independence movement, he received both traditional Indian and Western-style education.
+Influenced by the ideologies of Mahatma Gandhi and Rajendra Prasad, he began to take an active role in the freedom movement in Karnataka.